indmdev/indmshopbot/README.md

 Try it now: https://t.me/indmshopbot

-# Listed below are few from the features of the Bot 👇
+# Listed below are a few of the features of the Bot 👇